Ica stones: Analysis

-No formal scientific research on the Ica stones has been published.
-Since they do not contain any organic material, the stones cannot be dated using radiocarbon dating, meaning that any hypothesis of ancient origin cannot be tested with currently existing technology.
-If any stone was presented for scientific analysis in situ (at its original site of discovery in the ground) they could conceivably be dated from the surrounding material.
-No Ica stone has ever been found or presented in a certain and examinable archaeological context.

 Cabrera claimed to promote scientific analysis of the stones and claimed to have sent individual specimens to researchers at the universities of Bonn and Lima.
 Both a researcher at Bonn and the mining engineer Eric Wolf, a personal friend of Cabrera, supposedly confirmed that the stones are made of andesite and that they seem to be of significant age due to their oxidized patina.
 No evidence for these results or for the analyses ever having taken place has ever been presented.
 Even if these unverified assessments of significant age for the stones is true, it would not confirm an ancient age for the engravings since there is no patina in the grooves.
 The lack of a patina covering the sharp engravings instead suggests that they are recent.

 In 1977, a BBC team visited Ica as part of the filming of the Horizon episode "The Case of the Ancient Astronauts".
 Cabrera provided the team with one of the small stones, which was later analyzed in London.
 The stone itself was found to possibly be Mesozoic in age but the engravings were determined to be recent since the clean edges of the incisions were unlikely to stay that way for long due to erosion.
 The engraving was thus determined to have been carried out after the oxidation process.
 In 1993 and 1994, some Ica stones were examined in Barcelona and evidence was found for the engravings having been made recently with tools such as saws, acids, and sandpaper.

+In 2003, the Dating and Radiochemistry Laboratory at the Autonomous University of Madrid conducted absolute thermoluminescence dating of carbonate deposits from the “Cerro La Peña” site in Ocucaje (Ica Department, Peru), published by Félix Arenas Mariscal and María del Carmen Olázar in 2007, which yielded a very broad dating range of 100,000 to 60,000 years BP for some engraved stones depicting surgical procedures and covered by caliche.
+In March of the same year, the Rocasolano Institute of Physical Chemistry of the CSIC performed carbon-14 dating on a textile associated with another stone engraved with a bird at Cerro Blanco (La Peña), dating it to between the 6th and 7th centuries CE.